Graham Lowe: 1970s

 Lowe had begun coaching the Otahuhu under 18s in 1974 before becoming a first grade coach in 1977 at Otahuhu.
 The club won the Fox Memorial in his first year as coach.
-In 1979 he moved to the Brisbane club competition, coaching the Norths Devils.
+In 1979 he moved to the Brisbane club competition, coaching Northern Suburbs.

 1980s

 In 1980 Lowe took the Norths club to the Brisbane Rugby League grand final which they won.
 He coached Norths until the end of the 1982 season, his last game being against the Arthur Beetson-coached Redcliffe Dolphins at Dolphin Oval.
 In 1983, Graham Lowe was appointed coach of New Zealand.
 He would relinquish the Kiwis role in 1985 but returned to coach the Kiwis in 1985 and 1986.
 Under Lowe's coaching the Kiwis won two (including NZ's first win over Australia in twelve years at Lang Park in 1983) and lost 5 games, mostly losing to the powerful Wally Lewis-led Australians (NZ lost all three tests of the 1986 Trans-Tasman Tests).

 In 1986, he moved to Britain's Rugby Football League competition, where he was to coach English club Wigan.
 Wigan had been bereft of success for 27 years.
 However, under Lowe's coaching at club level, Wigan would re-emerge to be a power in the British game.
 It was while Lowe was coaching that Wigan were able to secure the signatures of Great Britain players Ellery Hanley and Andy Gregory.
-Graham Lowe was the coach in Wigan's 15–8 victory over Oldham in the 1986 Lancashire County Cup Final during the 1986–87 season at Knowsley Road, St. Helens, on Sunday 19 October 1986, coach in the 28–16 victory over Warrington in the 1987 Lancashire County Cup Final during the 1987–88 season at Knowsley Road, St. Helens, on Sunday 11 October 1987, and coach in the 22–17 victory over Salford in the 1988 Lancashire County Cup Final during the 1988–89 season at Knowsley Road, St. Helens on Sunday 23 October 1988.
+Graham Lowe was the coach in Wigan's 15–8 victory over Oldham in the 1986 Lancashire Cup Final during the 1986–87 season at Knowsley Road, St. Helens, on Sunday 19 October 1986, coach in the 28–16 victory over Warrington in the 1987 Lancashire Cup Final during the 1987–88 season at Knowsley Road, St. Helens, on Sunday 11 October 1987, and coach in the 22–17 victory over Salford in the 1988 Lancashire Cup Final during the 1988–89 season at Knowsley Road, St. Helens on Sunday 23 October 1988.
 Lowe led Wigan to their first Championship in 27-years during the 1986–87 season, and would go on to guide Wigan to their 1987 World Club Challenge victory over Manly-Warringah Sea Eagles, the English club's first ever WCC title.
 He would also lead Wigan to success in both the 1988 and 1989 Challenge Cup finals.